 MAINTENANCE, OPERATION AND MODIFICATION OF ASSETS.

 (a) General.
 Contractor shall provide the Services hereunder on a 24-hour per day continuous basis, including, without limitation, all labor, tools and other materials in connection with providing the Services, in a good and workmanlike manner and otherwise in accordance with the provisions of this Agreement and applicable laws, rules and regulations.
-Contractor agrees at Contractor's own expense to (a) operate and maintain the Assets necessary for the performance of the Services, (b) maintain supplies, tools and spare parts adequate to operate, maintain and overhaul the Assets in accordance herewith, (c) perform periodic testing of the Assets at such times and under such conditions as Customer may reasonably request and as may be required by applicable laws, rules and regulations, and (d) make all repairs and replacements necessary to maintain, preserve and keep the Assets in good order and working condition, including any additions or removals ("Repairs and Replacements"), except for normal wear and tear.
+Contractor agrees at Contractor's own expense to (i) operate and maintain the Assets necessary for the performance of the Services, (ii) maintain supplies, tools and spare parts adequate to operate, maintain and overhaul the Assets in accordance herewith, (iii) perform periodic testing of the Assets at such times and under such conditions as Customer may reasonably request and as may be required by applicable laws, rules and regulations, and (iv) make all repairs and replacements necessary to maintain, preserve and keep the Assets in good order and working condition, including any additions or removals ("Repairs and Replacements"), except for normal wear and tear.
 To the extent Contractor desires to alter, change, or modify, including without limitation any additions or removals as contemplated hereinabove or any exchange as defined in Section 12 hereof, the Assets or the services performed by the Assets in any manner (i.e., such as the amount of horsepower available or the gas flow capability) then Contractor must receive prior written approval from Customer, for the sole purpose of ensuring and facilitating regulatory compliance as provided in Section 13 hereof, prior to implementing or initiating such alteration, change, or modification; provided however, routine maintenance that would not affect the Asset's performance or services provided is excluded from this prior notice requirement.
 Further, Contractor shall operate and maintain the Assets according to the specifications in Appendix 2, Operating Schedule, as may be amended from time to time at the sole discretion of Customer.
 Each six (6) months during the Term, Contractor shall provide Customer a report of all material maintenance and material Repairs and Replacements then scheduled.
-Upon receipt and review of such schedule Customer shall promptly provide Contractor a time schedule to accomplish such maintenance and Repairs and Replacements, taking into consideration Contractor's requirements set forth in the report and Customer's compression requirements necessary to meet its system needs for the applicable time period.
+Upon receipt and review of such schedule, Customer shall promptly provide Contractor a time schedule to accomplish such maintenance and Repairs and Replacements, taking into consideration Contractor's requirements set forth in the report and Customer's compression requirements necessary to meet its system needs for the applicable time period.
 Any unscheduled material maintenance and material Repairs and Replacements shall be coordinated by the Parties in advance of such maintenance and repairs with due consideration of the conditions resulting in the need therefor.

-a.
-Incidental Utilities.
-Contractor will, at Customer’s expense, supply Customer with incidental utilities such as electricity, required for the operation of Customer’s pipeline facilities, measurement, communications and appurtenant facilities immediately adjacent to Contractor’s Assets.
+(b) Incidental Utilities.
+Contractor will, at Contractor’s expense, supply Customer with incidental utilities such as electricity, required for the operation of Customer’s pipeline facilities, measurement, communications and appurtenant facilities immediately adjacent to Contractor’s Assets.
 Any costs necessary to connect Customer’s facilities to Contractor’s utility service will be the paid by Customer.

-b.
-Cathodic Protection.
-Customer and Contractor agree to continue to operate and maintain the existing cathodic protection equipment at its facilities and protect the adjacent facilities of the other party for a period of ninety days commencing on (the effective date of this Agreement).
-Thereafter, Customer and Contractor agree during the term hereof that each party shall configure its own cathodic protection to fully protect its respective facilities at its sole cost and expense.
-Customer and Contractor further agree to equally share the cost of any joint cathodic protection.
-Nothing herein shall preclude either party from installing insulation equipment to isolate its own facilities from the other party’s facilities.
+(c) Cathodic Protection.
+Customer and Contractor agree to continue to operate and maintain the existing cathodic protection equipment at its facilities and protect the adjacent facilities of the other party for a period of ninety days commencing on the Effective Date of this Agreement).
+Thereafter, Customer and Contractor agree during the Term hereof that each party shall configure its own cathodic protection to fully protect its respective facilities at its sole cost and expense.